trinhudo/Matlab-code-LCOMM-2018/README.md

 ISSN={1089-7798},
 month={},}
 ```

-Please cite the paper if you think the code is useful.
+## Wishes
+If you find any error in the code, please let me know via email ```dotrinhu@gmail.com```, we will fix it together.
+If you think the code is useful, please cite the paper.
 Thank you.